youlweb/_Chain_/README.md

 ###*\_Chain\_ is freedom.*
 \_Chain\_ is a library designed to optimize linear processing.
 ####In a nutshell
-\_Chain\_ originated from the observation that most modern applications follow a linear request->response pattern, with RESTful APIs leading the way.
+\_Chain\_ originated from the observation that most modern applications follow a linear request/response pattern, with RESTful APIs leading the way.
 \_Chain\_ aims at making such applications easy to code, test, debug, and maintain.